Need help? Call our free Repro Legal Helpline: 844-868-2812

 For more information on the history of the family policing system, visit Movement for Family Power.

-If your child(ren) is old enough to speak, CPS will probably try to talk to your child(ren) alone.
-They may do this when they first come to your home, or they may go to your child(ren)’s school.
-You can refuse to let your child(ren) be interviewed by CPS, but CPS may decide to start a case against you in court so they can get a court order that lets them talk to your child without your permission.
+You can tell CPS that you do not want them to talk to your child.
+But if your child(ren) is old enough to speak, CPS will probably try to talk to them alone.
+CPS may do this when they first come to your home, or they may go to your child(ren)’s school.
+You can also refuse, but CPS may decide to bring you to court so they can get an order from a judge that lets them talk to your child(ren) without your permission.

 This means that CPS has decided to start an abuse or neglect case against you in court.
 Ask the caseworker when you need to be in court (day and time) and where the court is located.
 In almost every state, you have the right to a lawyer when you first appear in court.
 You can also hire a lawyer to represent you in the case.
 To find a lawyer, you can Google “family defense attorney in [insert your city/county].”